victorSmenezes/Verificador-de-Idade/README.md

 link:https://lnkd.in/dtX59B4k

-Feito com as tecnologias HTML e CSS e com Linguagem JavaScript, usando a function New Date() para a verificação do ano, condicional...
+Feito com as tecnologias HTML e CSS e com a Linguagem JavaScript, usando a function New Date() para a verificação do ano, condicional...
 If, onclick etc.

 ##